bluedge/passport-box/README.md

 ## Examples

-For a complete, working example, refer to the [login example](https://github.com/bluedge/passport-box/tree/master/examples/login).
+For a complete, working example with Express 4, refer to the [login example](https://github.com/bluedge/passport-box/tree/master/examples/login).

 ## Credits